akononovicius/interactive-map/README.md

 mapObject.loadData("./data/geojson-wgs84.json");
 ```

-GeoJSON file must have two additional fields:
+GeoJSON file must have the following additional fields:
+* "indexColumnName" - string, which specifies unique index (out of available geo object "properties")
-* "columnNames" - array of strings, which specify index and plotable data stored in geo object "properties"
+* "columnNames" - array of strings, which specify plotable data (out of available geo object "properties")
 * "defaultColumnId" - integer specifying which of columnNames is plotted on default (e.g., on load)

 When data is loaded and processed default values are plotted.